zm1990s/dify-docs/en/getting-started/install-self-hosted/faqs.md

 ### 2. How to handle if the workflow is too complex and exceeds the node limit?

 In the community edition, you can manually adjust the MAX\_TREE\_DEPTH limit for single branch depth in `web/app/components/workflow/constants.ts.` Our default value is 50, and it's important to note that excessively deep branches may affect performance in self-hosted scenarios.

+### 3. How to specify the runtime for each workflow node?

+You can modify the `TEXT_GENERATION_TIMEOUT_MS` variable in the `.env` file to adjust the runtime for each node.
+This helps prevent overall application service unavailability caused by certain processes timing out.